 Both of these options are time consuming and expensive.
-Let’s see how can I solve this challenge using Dremio.
+Let’s see how we can solve this challenge using Dremio.

-One of the first things that you will notice when you log into the Dremio user interface is the search field on the top left corner of your working space.
+One of the first things that you will notice when you log into the Dremio UI is the search field on the top left corner of your working space.

-Typing “fare” in the search box prompts Dremio to provide me with a list of all the data sources that I’ve been granted access to that contain either “fare” as their name or any of their fields.
+Typing “fare” in the search box prompts Dremio to provide a list of all the data sources that I’ve been granted access to that contain either “fare” as their name.
 To verify this, we can dig a little deeper and explore the metadata for any of these datasets so we can make an educated decision of which one to choose.

 Hovering over the dataset will enable the “i” option, clicking on it will allow us to see details about this dataset.

-Navigating through the metadata we can verify that this dataset contains the field that we are interested in, and also that “fare” was partially the name of the field itself.
+Navigating through the metadata we can verify that this dataset contains the field that we want.
+We also see that “fare” was partially the name of the field itself.
 From this point we can go ahead and continue exploring the data and perform analysis on it using our BI tool of choice.

 Up to this point we talked about how once you connect to your data, Dremio captures a lot of information about the metadata from either physical or virtual datasets and makes them searchable for the data consumer.
-However, what if you want to “describe” these datasets or “flag” them, or create annotations of what that dataset would mean for any particular user?
+However, what if you want to “describe” these datasets or “flag” them so users can make sense of them?

-In Dremio 3.0 we have provided users the ability to create searchable tags, descriptions, and annotations on their datasets to enhance collaboration, in this way users do not have depend on external sources to get more context about the data they are about to use or that they are searching for.
+Dremio allows users to create searchable tags, descriptions, and annotations on their datasets to enhance collaboration, this way users do not depend on external sources to get more context about the data they are searching or about to use.

 Continuing on the use case for this tutorial; Dremio provides a “Catalog” option once we explore the dataset.
 At that level the end user can perform several activities.